dragonlonss99/BAIBAN/README.md

 #  <img src="src/Img/icon13.png" width=23/> BAIBAN

-An online interactive classroom for teachers can teach students with some free patterns and free drawing.
-Besides, all of the participants can use the board and chat with each other simultaneously.
+Responding to the booming remote education needs in the post-epidemic era, BAIBAN provides an interactive classroom in which users can demonstrate, cooperate, and discuss with each other simultaneously.
 <img src= "readimg/homepage.png" width=100%/>

 ## Website Link